 Please note: these albums were chosen based on the quality of their music as opposed to their gross-out factor (there’s way worse out there) and they stand on their own merits regardless of what’s on the cover.

 Brujeria – Matando Gueros (Roadrunner Records, 1993)

 Back in 1993, everyone’s favorite satanic drug cartel stepped out of the shadows with their debut full length Matando Gueros, thirty-two minutes of blistering grindcore that sounded as disgusting as the decapitated head on the cover looked.
 Of course, we’d eventually come to find out that Brujeria was made up of members of the likes of Napalm Death, Faith No More and Fear Factory as opposed to devil-worshiping drug lords, but that doesn’t change the fact that Matando Gueros is one of the touchstones of early grindcore.

 Merzbow – Venereology (Release Entertainment, 1994)

 Venereology is Merzbow’s skull-splitting response to the burgeoning death metal and grindcore scenes of the early 1990s and it is likely one of the ugliest-sounding albums you’ll ever hear.
-The punishing waves of distortion, feedback and white noise coalesce into a harsh wall of sonic terrorism that’ll have you questioning everything you thought you knew about what constitutes “extreme music,” or then again maybe it’ll just metal your brains until they come oozing out of your ears.
+The punishing waves of distortion, feedback and white noise coalesce into a harsh wall of sonic terrorism that’ll have you questioning everything you thought you knew about what constitutes “extreme music,” or then again maybe it’ll just melt your brains until they come oozing out of your ears.
 I seem to recall reading somewhere that the artwork depicts the corpses of syphilis victims, but I may have hallucinated that.